chickentuna/NullAntipatterns/markdowns/4_optional.md

 You can check if the Optional contains a value with the `isPresent()` method.

-An instance of Optional can be created from a potentianally null object with the `ofNullable()` method.
+An instance of Optional can be created from a potentianally null object with the `ofNullable(value)` method.

 How is this helpful?
 Well, now you can perform an operation on your Optional object without needing to check if a value exists first by using the `map()` method.